 Factors That Are Within Your Control

 - Go to the doctor as much as possible.
 When you present your case for getting disability benefits you will certainly have your own testimony that will demonstrate why you are unable to work.
 However, as the saying goes, “talk is cheap.”
-SSA will expect you to backup everything you say.
-One of the primary ways you will support your claim for disability is showing how often you have to get medical treatment.
-If you have two identical people with identical disabilities and testimony but one of them goes to the doctor twice a month and the other only goes to the doctor every three months who do you think Social Security is going to believe is disabled?
+SSA will expect a doctor to backup the things you say.
+The best way to support your claim is showing how often you have to get medical treatment.

 - PCP visits